gillescochez/jQuery.doTemplate/README.md

 ### rendering methods

-The main rendering methods are appendTo, prependTo, insertAfter, insertBefore and replace and behave as you woudl expect.
-This [examples](#examples) for usage.
+The main rendering methods are appendTo, prependTo, insertAfter, insertBefore and replace and behave as you would expect them to.
+See the [examples](#examples) for usage (append and replace are used)

 The render method is more of an internal helper for the methods stated above but it you want to save yourself a function call check the code to see how to use it.